Religion in Egypt: Islam

 A significant number of Sunni Muslims in Egypt are affiliated with native Sufi orders.
 Sufism has been present since the early days of Islam in Egypt and continues to flourish, particularly in rural areas.
 Theological elites, especially those associated with Al-Azhar University, the preeminent Sunni institution globally and one of the world’s oldest universities, founded circa 970 CE.

-Historically, Egypt has also played a central role in Shia Islam.
 The Fatimid Caliphate, a Shia Ismaili dynasty, established Cairo as its capital and made Egypt the heart of its empire.
 Today, Shia Muslims in Egypt are a small minority, estimated by scholars to represent around 1% of the population, though figures range between 800,000 and 2 million.
 This includes adherents of both Twelver and Ismaili branches.
 There are also minor populations of Mu'tazila, Dawoodi Bohra, and Ahmadi Muslims, along with a number of expatriates affiliated with other sects.

 Religious practice and identity in Egypt varies, with theologians from Al-Azhar tending to promote orthodox interpretations of Islam, while popular preachers and rural populations often adopt Sufi-influenced practices.
 Among the urban middle and upper classes, religious expression is frequently seen either as a private matter or as a principle that should shape public life.
 Islamic revival movements, spanning different social classes, have been present in cities and villages for decades, reflecting the dynamic and diverse role of religion in Egyptian society.